UKCloud/documentation/articles/azure/azs-sco.md

 - Azure Stack Hub API.
 Enables the programmatic creation and management of the services inside the platform.

 - Azure Stack Hub portal (graphical UI).
-Provides a graphical interface to access the Azure Stack Hub environment (depending on assigned permissions).
+Provides a graphical user interface to access the Azure Stack Hub environment (depending on assigned permissions).

 - UKCloud Portal.
 Access to incident and request management.